LA CLUSAZ, FRANCE

 At first glance the area does not appear to have much for experts other than a handful of black runs, but head for the off piste and discover why the area is so popular with freeskiers.
 There is also a snow park with options for all levels, and cross-country skiers have 86km of tracks to explore.

-Après ski, restaurants and other activities in La Clusaz
+Après ski and restaurants in La Clusaz

 After your day of skiing is over, La Clusaz is a lovely chilled place to relax in the evening.
 Although not renowned for its après ski, there are plenty of rustic mountain bars and restaurants in and around the quaint village.